Leeo97one/discord-soundcloud/README.md

 STAND-ALONE EXECUTABLE FOR NON-DEVS - https://drive.google.com/open?id=1cPCp5a9A2-YMs7w7P5K3djtAqH7ePnTM
-INTRUCTIONS - Unzip and open soundcloud.exe inside the app_files folder (the shortcut outside app_files may not work)
+INTRUCTIONS - Unzip and open soundcloud.exe inside the app_files folder (the shortcut outside app_files may not work) NOTE - Currently, the app refreshes your status every 10-15 seconds, which means when you switch songs it may not change instantly.
+This is not a bug, **__this is a feature__**

 SETUP FOR DEVS - Clone and navigate to the directory in CMD and run
 ```npm install```